lkkhwhb/Lazy-CSS/README.md

 *   **Positioning Helpers:**
     *   `.absolute-c`: Absolutely center an element.
     *   `.c`: Center content using flexbox (horizontally and vertically).
+    *   `body-base` : Applies global variables such as flexbox,bordered-box, no margin and padding, Roboto font and 100dvh.
+    *   `body-c` : Has everything which `body-bas` has but also centers the child elements using flexbox.
 *   **Z-Index:**
     *   `.z-0`, `.z-10`, `.z-20`, `.z-30`, `.z-40`, `.z-50`, `.z-auto`: Z-index utilities.
 *   **Aspect Ratio:**